pydata/xarray/doc/indexing.rst

     arr

 .. note::
-  Like indexing in numpy ndarray __, depending on whether indexing returns view or copies, setting value fails.
+  Like indexing in numpy `ndarray`__, setting values could fail depending on whether indexing returns views or copies.
   For the details of the value assignment, see :ref:`assigning_values`.

   __ https://docs.scipy.org/doc/numpy/user/basics.indexing.html#assigning-values-to-indexed-arrays